MarioLisbona/CA-T2A2-API-Webserver/README.md

 ## **R9 - Discuss the database relations to be implemented in your application**

 The database that will store the data for the forum API will consist of 3 tables
-- Uses
+- Users
 - Posts
 - Replies

 Each table will have a number of columns used to store data about each attribute.
-Each table will contain a primary key, usually called id, which will make each record in that table uniquely identifiable.
+Each table will contain a primary key, called id, which will make each record in that table uniquely identifiable.

 Relationships will be established between these tables by linking the primary key in one table with an additional attribute in another table called a foreign key.
 The foreign keys are named id as well but are prefixed with the table that they have a relationship with.

-For example in the ERD displayed in [*R6*](#r6---an-erd-for-your-app) of this README document, a primary key in the users table being used as a foreign key in the posts table and is named user_id.
+For example in the ERD displayed in [*R6*](#r6---an-erd-for-your-app) of this README document, the primary key in the users table is being used as a foreign key in the posts table and is named user_id.
 This creates an association between the user and a particular post.
 Each post and user that are created each individual have their own private key’s to make them unique and identifiable within their own table.
 When a post is created it must have a link to a user through the user_id foreign key.
-This means that instead of storing all the data about the user in addition to all the data about the post together in one table, there simply needs to be a link to the user and their associated data which lives which is already a record or row in the users table.
+This means that instead of storing all the data about the user in addition to all the data about the post together in one table, there simply needs to be a link to the user and their associated data which is already a record or row in the users table.
+This is because a post cannot be created without a user having already registered with the Forum.

 This allows for more complex relationships to be established while eliminating data redundancy throughout the database where the tables are stored.
 This process of reducing data repetition is known as data normalisation.